reg-viz/storycap/README.md

 - `MyButton/normal_small_hovered.png` (derived from the `hovered` and `small` variant

 **Note:** You can extend some viewports with keys of `viewports` option because the `viewports` field is expanded to variants internally.

+### Parallelisation across multiple computers

+To process more stories in parallel across multiple computers, the `shard` argument can be used.

+The `shard` argument is a string of the format: `<shardNumber>/<totalShards>`. `<shardNumber>` is a number between 1 and `<totalShards>`, inclusive. `<totalShards>` is the total number of computers running the execution.

+For example, a run with `--shard 1/1` would be considered the default behaviour on a single computer.
+Two computers each running `--shard 1/2` and `--shard 2/2` respectively would split the stories across two computers.

+Stories are distributed across shards in a round robin fashion when ordered by their ID.
+If a series of stories 'close together' are slower to screenshot than others, they should be distributed evenly.

 ## Tips